 - Applicants for the M.A. program must provide proof, established by official college transcripts, of ability to succeed in graduate studies.

-- A maximum of six graduate credits toward the M.A. degree will be accepted by Holy Apostles for transfer.
+- A maximum of six graduate credits toward the M.A. degree will be accepted by Holy Apostles College and Seminary for transfer.
 These credits must be from accredited colleges and must be applicable to the A. degree as outlined.